One of the main goals is to provide a flexible yet simple tool for optimising the size of your playable builds.

-The plugin utilizes many techniques ranging from utilizing web-friendly formats of the assets to sophisticated repacking of data to cut down the download size, speed up startup time and runtime performance.
+The plugin utilizes many techniques ranging from web-friendly formats of the assets to sophisticated repacking of data to cut down the download size, speed up startup time and runtime performance.

-Playable size: Where to start
+Playable Size: Where to start

 Developers should never fall for judging the build size by inspecting the development build it is not designed for production use of any sort as it lacks asset compression, serves each file individually and is meant purely for testing purposes on a local machine.

 A good starting point would be to inspecting the Size Breakdown in the Playable Plugin.
 This will give you a good idea of what is taking up the most space in your playable.

 You can also upload the build to Creative Suite and clicking Download or Publish button next to the creative that you're interested in.:

 This opens the Publish page with all the available network options.
 Some networks options might have yellow of red warnings that indicate that the playable is too large for the network.

 If the network you're interested in has a red warning, you need to optimise your playable size for that network.

 Preloader images are never compressed in the Luna export process.

 If your playable has extra sizing that is seemingly unaccounted for, it could be your preloader images.